 Execute and Cancelling Queries

-Bun's SQL is lazy that means its will only start executing when awaited or executed with .execute()
+Bun's SQL is lazy, which means it will only start executing when awaited or executed with .execute()

 .
 You can cancel a query that is currently executing by calling the cancel()